Ali Ross, DProf, UKCP (reg)

 My couples fee is £90 per session.

-I do not charge for sessions you cannot attend provided you give me a minimum of 48 hours notice.
+I do not charge for sessions you cannot attend provided you give me a minimum of 2 working days' notice.